 Genghis Khan: Biography, Family, Reign, and Quotes

-Genghis Khan, from a very humble beginning, from a life of poverty, became the founder of the biggest empire in history – the Mongol Empire.
+Genghis Khan, from a very humble beginning and a life of poverty, became the founder of the biggest empire in history – the Mongol Empire.
 He was known to be very intelligent in plotting against his enemies and used smart techniques in outwitting them.
 His reign was based on him bringing tribes from Asia together.

 Birth and early life of Genghis Khan

 Most of the information about his birth is inconclusive due to lack of records.
-It is said that he was born in 1162 CE between Mongolia of today and Siberia.
+It is said that he was born around 1162 at a place between Mongolia of today and Siberia.

 He was born near the Burkhan Kladun Mountains in Deluun Boldog.
 He was the son of Yesugei, who was the head of the Borjigin tribe.
 When he was born, he was named Genghis Temujin Khan.